The Chart for Juniper Networks Inc. (JNPR) Is Flashing Mixed Signals

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at JNPR starting from STENSRUD WILLIAM, who sale 20,000 shares at the price of $31.30 back on Nov 05.
-After this action, STENSRUD WILLIAM now owns 101,969 shares of Juniper Networks Inc., valued at $625,912 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at JNPR starting from rahim rami, who sale 5,555 shares at the price of $31.29 back on Nov 05.
+After this action, rahim rami now owns 752,728 shares of Juniper Networks Inc., valued at $173,819 using the latest closing price.

-rahim rami, the Chief Executive Officer of Juniper Networks Inc., sale 5,555 shares at $31.29 during a trade that took place back on Nov 05, which means that rahim rami is holding 752,728 shares at $173,819 based on the most recent closing price.
+STENSRUD WILLIAM, the Director of Juniper Networks Inc., sale 20,000 shares at $31.30 during a trade that took place back on Nov 05, which means that STENSRUD WILLIAM is holding 101,969 shares at $625,912 based on the most recent closing price.

 Stock Fundamentals for JNPR